 Planning is part of the adventure.

 Take the time to make yourself aware of what you’re in for.
 Knowledge is power so understanding the culture, currency, accommodation and food is the minimum you should arm yourself with before travelling.
 I would recommend that you don’t go too overboard in research though as it can sometimes inhibit the surprises you might find on the way.

 Travelling can be hard.

 There is no learning if it comes easy.
-This is why you love traveling, because it’s difficulty forces you to grow.
+This is why you love travelling, because it’s difficulty forces you to grow.
 It’s not always easy in the moment, when the people you’re sharing your hostel room with are insane and you don’t have any money and you’re homesick, but believe that this is why you are here.
 It is a part of your experience that is necessary and good.

 In the words of Vernon Saunders Law – “Experience is a hard teacher because she gives the test first, the lesson afterwards.”

 Live in the moment.

 Stop looking at your adventure through a camera lens and focus on what is right in front of you.
 So many times people have their phones or cameras out snap, snap, snapping and fail to see the joy and excitement of what’s right under their nose.
 Stop!
 Inhale!
 Smell!
 Breathe!
 Listen!
 Taste!
 Indulge yourself and be totally present.